Skip to content

 Who we are

-From our founding, Liversage Trust has been managed by a board of Trustees.
-Today our board has 15 trustees, and together we work to help people in Derby struggling to afford the cost of living and continue to carry out the good work of our founder, Robert Liversage.
+The Liversage Trust has been managed by our board of Trustees.
+Today our board has 12 trustees, and together we work to help people in Derby struggling to afford the cost of living and continue to carry out the good work of our founder, Robert Liversage.

 Our Trustees